Fox leads Kings past Warriors 126-123 in playoff return

 Warriors: Golden State opened a series on the road for the fourth time in 25 playoff series under Steve Kerr.
 The Warriors won Game 1 and the series in the 2018 Western Conference Finals against Houston and the second round against Memphis last season.
 Golden State lost the opener of the 2019 Finals and the series to Toronto.

-Kings: Monk’s 15 points in the second quarter were the most for a Sacramento reserve in one quarter of a playoff game since at least 1997. … Sacramento starters missed their first 15 attempts from 3-point range before Fox hit one late in the third quarter,
+Kings: Sacramento starters missed their first 15 attempts from 3-point range before Fox hit one late in the third quarter,

 UP NEXT

 Game 2 is Monday night in Sacramento.
-The Warriors haven’t fallen behind 2-0 in a playoff series since the second round of the 2007 playoffs against Utah.
+The Warriors haven’t fallen behind 2-0 in a playoff series since the second round against Utah in 2007.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports